bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-The option value ID has changed from 192 to 214.
 Even though only one option value was edited, option value IDs for all other options have also changed.
-The control panel will show these options as **(Custom)**.
+The control panel will display these options as **(Custom)**.

-**V3 GET response**
+**V3 response**

 `GET https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products/{product_id}/options`